pcaressa/awful/README.md

     Lines starting with backslash or empty are skipped A line ending with backslash is joined to the following one

-    awful:
+    awful 1:

 Now you can type an Awful expression and get the result computed: if the expression needs to span over multiple lines then add a final backslash to the line and the interpreter will ask for more, as in

-    awful: ADD 1       \
+    awful 1: ADD 1       \
-    awful|     MUL 2 3
+    awful 2|     MUL 2 3
-    7.0
+    7
-    awful:
+    awful 3:

-To leave the interpreter type `bye`, to evaluate a file whose lines contain single Awful expressions use `batch FILENAME`; a line starting by a backslash will be ignored, so that one can insert comments in a batch file in this way.
+To leave the interpreter type `bye`, to evaluate a file whose lines contain single Awful expressions use `batch FILENAME`; text after a backslash will be ignored, so that one can insert comments in a batch file in this way.

 For example suppose the `sample.awf` text file contains